jenktam/Steam-StoreFront/README.md

-# SteamRendition
+# Steam Storefront

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.
+This application was made using Angular 2 and Steam's web API.

 ## Development server